AsyaYeromina/kottans-frontend/README.md

   - If we use `===` (strict equality) the Type Conversion will not work (type will be taken into account and `"1" === 1` will return false).
   - **Implicit type coercion** - is when a number is converting to a string when is concatenating with a string.
 - Logical operators `&&` - AND and `||` - OR and `!` - NOT
-- **Short-circuiting** (замыкание) when one bolean value is enough to have the result of an expression (for expressions with `&&` the result will be allways false if the 1st value is false; and expression with `||` will allways return true if the 1st statement is true);
+- **Short-circuiting** (замыкание) when one boolean value is enough to have the result of an expression (for an expressions with `&&` the result will be always false if the 1st value is false; and expression with `||` will always return true if the 1st statement is true);
 - 6 falsy values in JS:
   - the Boolean value `false`
   - the `null` type